-Our mission is to be a leader in funding services that help grieving children heal.
+Safe Crossings Foundation mission is to be a leader in funding services that help grieving children heal.
 Our vision is that all kids who’ve lost a loved one receive the emotional support they need.

 Northwest Conference on Childhood Grief

 Dedicated to Helping Grieving Kids Heal & Thrive

 SCF supports grieving children in the most effective ways possible by taking a big-picture approach to analyzing community needs, resources and gaps in services.
 We address these issues on three different levels: Funding, Education, and Resources.

 Through our generous donor community, SCF is able to fund numerous programs that have a profound impact on helping kids heal.
 We ease the fundraising burden for these programs; find and fill gaps in service through this funding; and ensure that families can access support at little to no cost.